DeepEval vs Arize

 Conclusion

-If there’s one thing to remember: Arize is great for debugging, while Confident AI is built for LLM evaluation and benchmarking.
+If there’s one thing to remember: Arize is great for observability and debugging, while DeepEval is built for LLM evaluation and benchmarking.

-Both have their strengths and some feature overlap—but it really comes down to what you care about more: evaluation or observability.
+Both have some feature overlap — but it really comes down to what you care about more: evaluation or observability.